Music of Sudan: Protest songs, reggae, hip hop and rap

 Songs with political messages have been popular in Sudan since at least the 1960s.
 Political lyrics by poets and musicians such as Mohammed Wardi's "Green October" or Mohammed Al-Amin's song "October 21st" became famous in the context of the October 1964 Revolution.
 Ever since the third Sudanese Revolution started in December 2018, musicians, poets and visual artists have been playing an important part in the mainly youth driven movement.
-Referring to its impact at the sit-in outside the Sudanese army headquarters on April 25, 2019, 'Dum' (trans. 'blood'), a song by Sudanese-American rap musician Ayman Mao was called the "Anthem of Sudan's Revolution".
+Referring to its impact at the sit-in outside the Sudanese army headquarters on April 25, 2019, "Dum" (trans. blood), a song by Sudanese-American rap musician Ayman Mao was called the "Anthem of Sudan's Revolution".
 According to Sudanese blogger Ola Diab, "young urban musicians have used their musical talents and creativity to express the revolt of protesters against President Al Bashir and his regime."

 As in other countries, reggae, rap or hip hop music combines local talents and international, young audiences, both in live performances as well as on the internet.
 In 2018, Sudanese journalist Ola Diab published a list of contemporary music videos by upcoming artists, both from Sudan and the Sudanese diaspora in the US, Europe or the Middle East.
 One of them is the Sudanese–American rapper Ramey Dawoud and another the Sudanese–Italian singer and songwriter Amira Kheir.

 International artists, such as the popular Australian hip hop musician Bangs, who was born in Juba, South Sudan, see these genres as an avenue for peace, tolerance, and community for millions of African youth, who are powerful in numbers but politically marginalised.
 As the example of South Sudanese singer Emmanuel Jal shows, the lyrics have the ability to reach even child soldiers to imagine a different lifestyle.
 Jimmie Briggs, the author of the book Innocence Lost: When Child Soldiers Go to War (2005) concurred: "A music group is not an army, but it can get powerful social messages out before trouble starts."
+US-based Sudanese rapper Nadine El Roubi has gained popularity online, while also raising funds for Sudan during the Sudanese civil war (2023–present).